pietrop/srtParserComposer/README.md

 # srt parser and composer
-A couple of modules to parse and generate srt files. external dependencies needed.
+A couple of modules to parse and generate srt files.
+No external dependencies needed.

 ## Parser
 Give an `srt` file it returns json or a plain text of all the lines.